Cloudflare now offers unmetered DDoS attack mitigation

 Cloudflare CEO Matthew Prince has pledged unmetered DDoS mitigation, regardless of the size of the attack and no matter what level of service you have from the free tier all the way up to the enterprise level.

 As Prince explained, this is a pretty radical move by the company, but he feels like it’s the right way to go and will actually help grow his business.
 That’s because the new policy is removing a big fear companies feel in an age when DDoS attacks are becoming increasingly common occurrences and it costs a lot of money to defend against them.
 “A lot of folks in this space, as you get larger and larger attacks, have traditionally charged you more.
-This is practical because they cost more [in time and resources] to defend against,” Price explained.
+This is practical because they cost more [in time and resources] to defend against,” Prince explained.

 Typically when you have a DDoS attack, no matter which service you have been using, the vendor charges based on the network bandwidth you are using at the peak of the attack.
 “The trouble is that these attacks are sending 100s of gigabits of attacks per second, and the bill could be hundreds of thousands of dollars on bandwidth charges alone,” Prince said.